github/docs/content/codespaces/managing-your-codespaces/reviewing-your-security-logs-for-codespaces.md

-## About security logs for {% data variables.product.prodname_codespaces %}
+## About security logs for {% data variables.product.prodname_github_codespaces %}

-When you perform an action related to {% data variables.product.prodname_codespaces %} in repositories owned by your personal account, you can review the actions in the security log.
+When you perform an action related to {% data variables.product.prodname_github_codespaces %} in repositories owned by your personal account, you can review the actions in the security log.
 For information about accessing the log, see "[Reviewing your security log](/github/authenticating-to-github/reviewing-your-security-log#accessing-your-security-log)."

 ![security log with Codespaces information](/assets/images/help/settings/codespaces-audit-log.png)